 The sweet, tangy smell of an evergreen tree is one of my favorite elements of the winter holidays.
-Pine, spruce and fir trees all bring outdoor cheer and delightful scents into your home.
-But instead of chopping down a tree and sticking it in a container of water, I prefer to keep a living Christmas tree around during the holiday season.
+Pine, spruce, and fir trees all bring outdoor cheer and delightful scents into your home.
+However, instead of chopping down a tree and sticking it in a container of water, I prefer to keep a living Christmas tree around during the holiday season.

 Bringing in a live tree during the holidays is an old tradition that began with the Ancient Romans who used evergreen boughs as a symbol that summer would return and green plants would grow again.